How Much Does a Gardener Cost?

 Clearance

-Garden clearance basically just involves clearing out the garden of anything that doesn’t need to be there.
+Garden clearance involves clearing out the garden of anything that doesn’t need to be there.
 Whatever needs to be cleared can be taken away.
-Gardeners will be able to take away things such as the items in the following list:
+The average garden clearance cost is between £100 and £200 in the UK.

 Mowing is mostly carried out between March and October.
-Over the summer months, it is best to mow your lawn twice a week to keep it healthy.
-During spring and autumn, once a week is great for keeping your lawn healthy.
+Over the summer months, you will probably need to mow your lawn once a week to keep it healthy.
+During spring and autumn, once a fortnight is usually fine for keeping your lawn healthy.
 Over winter, mowing is usually not necessary since the cold weather keeps the grass from growing.

 Mowing is quite a straightforward task.
 For the first mowing in spring, it’s best to have your cutter height set to its highest setting and then gradually reduce the cut height until you reach your desired length.
 It’s best not to mow your lawn excessively low as this can weaken the grass.